Is your WordPress site slow? If yes, we need to work on that.

 - Unnecessary post revisions – Multiple post revisions are unnecessary and they can add to quite a lot, delete them.

-I can go on further about how and what you should do to keep your WordPress database clean but that is a pretty big job in and of itself and I can’t really add much more here, but if you’d like to read further.
+I can go on further about how and what you should do to keep your WordPress database clean but that is a pretty big job in and of itself and I can’t add much more here, but if you’d like to read further.
 This should help you out – “WordPress Spring Cleaning Toolkit – A Complete Guide How To Optimize Your WordPress Installation For Better Performance“.

 6. Compress Images